Firm Profile > iLaw > London, England

 iLaw > Firm Profile

 iLaw was established in 2006 as a boutique commercial law firm in the City of London.
-Its founders had identified a gap in the market for clients who wanted to use a top-quality City firm but at an affordable price.
+Its founders had identified a gap in the market for clients who wanted to use a top-quality City firm that wasn’t restricted by the conservatism of more traditional firms.

 The firm: iLaw is committed to delivering excellent quality (both technical and service standards) and value.
-Its clients are typically entrepreneurial businesses and individuals, ranging from the stars of TV’s Dragons Den to fast-growing tech companies. iLaw is an innovative firm, with a particular focus on the technology, media and telecoms sectors, although it serves a much broader client base too.
+Its clients are typically entrepreneurial businesses and individuals, ranging from past and present stars of TV’s Dragons Den to fast-growing tech companies. iLaw is an innovative firm, with a particular focus on the technology and media sectors, although it serves a much broader client base too.
 One of the firm’s key areas of innovation is in relation to fees, ensuring that the most appropriate method of charging is tailored to meet the needs of the client and the matter in hand.

 iLaw was a founder member of the International Commercial Law Alliance (ICLA), giving it international reach.